cvkulkarni2810/bfl-project-repo/README.md

 The code to control the camera is written in Backend.py and Websocket.py in the backend folder

 uvcham.dll is the windows driver file and uvcham.py is the python library for the camera

+MiiImageView Application inside the SDK is a standalone software that can be independently used to operate the camera.